ybvau/bryanhj/content/posts/UAS/esri-arcgis-pro/index.md

 Say you're working with a DSM.
 You're likely going to want to generate hillshading to accurately depict heights of hills and slopes from a top-down perspective.

 ### Additional Information
-This assignment was written following [Dr. Joseph Hupy's](https://polytechnic.purdue.edu/profile/jhupy) guidance and acts as half of a deliverable for a Cartographic Fundamentals assignment.
+This assignment was written following [Dr. Joseph Hupy's](https://polytechnic.purdue.edu/profile/jhupy) guidance and acts as half of a deliverable for a Cartographic Fundamentals as well as a Volumetrics assignment.